-Adams, a Republican, was the representative for New Hampshire's 2nd congressional district from 1945 to 1946.
+Adams was the representative for New Hampshire’s 2nd congressional district and was a Republican.
+He served from 1945 to 1946.

 From Jan 1945 to Aug 1946, Adams missed 21 of 231 roll call votes, which is 9.1%.
 This is much worse than the median of 4.4% among the lifetime records of representatives serving in Aug 1946.
 The chart below reports missed votes over time.